Healthy Skin From Head To Toe: Part 1

-has a slightly drying effect on certain skin types.
+One thing you need to know about sunscreen for the face, is that for a long time manufacturers thought consumers wanted to have a moisturizing sunscreen, since the sun has a slightly drying effect on certain skin types.
 This has caused way too many SPF moisturizers to be formulated as though everyone has super dry skin.
 Watch out for labels that talk too much about the cream having moisturizing qualities.
-What the skin really needs is water, not
+What skin really needs is water, not lubrication.

 Sometimes the claim of "oil-free" can actually be a red flag.
 Many base ingredients that are meant to replace oil are waxy substances that clog pores until they're totally stuffed.
 If you like natural or organic brands, check in with a knowledgable Esthetician (like me! :)) to make sure the ingredients are suitable for your skin type.